partigabor/aromatica-old/content/items/allspice.md

 +++
 title = "Allspice"
 author = "Gabor Parti"
-date = "2023-11-14"
+date = "2023-11-16"
-description = "The dried unripe berries of a small Caribbean tree" weight = 10
+description = "The dried unripe berries of a small Caribbean tree, also known as pimento; Jamaica pepper, related to Bay rum tree.
+See also wild allspice." weight = 10
 # draft = "true"
 # hidden = "true"